hanhanwu/Hanhan_Penetration_Testing_Practice/Concept_Notes.md

         * Communication is through AP (Access Points)
         * If a wireless network contains more than one AP, it is an ESS
         * Distribution System (DS) - a nonwireless network that connects APs
+      * The IP packet architecture
+        * IPv6 could open new holes without being considered carefully.
+For example, an organization forgot that IPv6 is supported by default and turned on, and they are using IPv4 for configeration.
+In this way, attack can come through without being noticed.
+      * TCP
+        * TCP header contains sequencing, flags and control mechanism
+        * Attackers can manipulate the flags in order to get the response from target system
+        * TCP is a connection-oriented protocol, and a session is established between 2 systems
+        * 3 way handshake:
+          * SYN flag sent from the source system to the target systems
+          * SYN-ACK sent from the target systems to the source systems
+          * ACK flag sent from source systems to target systems
+          * If communication was not finished, most systems nowadays will reset or close it
+      * UDP
+        * UDP header is smaller than TCP header, and it is a simple connectionless-oriented protocol
+        * UDP establishes a communication stream with a listening port.
+That port accepts the data and runs it up the TCP/IP stack as necessary.
+While TCP is needed for synchronized and reliable communication, UDP is not.